 Although it may appear to be just empty space, an attic can tell you a lot about your home and any problems that need to be fixed, so make sure you inspect your attic regularly.

 Spring and fall are good times to schedule an inspection, especially if it’s raining.
-Even without a professional inspection homeowners can do a quick visual inspection to look out for black mold, mouse droppings, and water stains.
+Even without a professional inspection homeowners can do a quick visual inspection to look out for black mould, mouse droppings, and water stains.

 Airflow, measuring insulation, and taking into account proper ventilation are all elements that need to be managed for optimal conditions in your attic, basement, or crawlspace.